JacquiGreenland/CubeMate/README.md

 ### ~975 mm imaging

-The mount was also tested with a substantially more demanding imaging train at approximately **975 mm focal length** using an off-axis guider.
+The mount was also tested with a substantially more demanding imaging train consisting of an SVBONY MK127 using it's supplied focal reducer giving approximately **975 mm focal length** pair with an Altair filter wheel, an Altair 585MM camera, and a ZWO off-axis guider with a QHY5L-II-M guide camera, along with a stepper motor, bracket, and a DIY Moonlite compatible focuser.
+This payload is approximately 6Kg in total - a 1.9Kg counterweight was used.

-Representative results included:
+Representative results with this payload included:

 - mature guiding around **1.2–1.4 arcsec RMS** near the celestial equator;
 - sustained sub-arcsecond intervals;